simulamet-host/soccer-dashboard/README.md

 # Soccer Dashboard

 SoccerMon is the largest data set
-Available today with both subjective and objective data collected over two years from two different elite women's football teams teams.
+Available today with both subjective and objective data collected over two years from two different elite women's football teams.
 Specifically, our dataset contains *54,485* subjective reports and we have *10,075* objective measurement sessions where there are *6,248,770,794* GPS positions measured on the fields.
 Some initial experiments show how different parameters correlating and demonstrating the potential benefits of artificial intelligence-based forecasting systems.
 Here's how SoccerMon can play